 Bond Funds Are Also Going More Passive

 Passive index investing has also gained popularity in all categories of fixed income investment as well.
+When thinking about the active and passive split for bonds, the thought process is similar with equities.

 Below is a chart showing that the majority of actively run Institutional Bond managers also underperform their respective benchmarks over a 10-year period between 2008-2018.